kodakodapa/kodakodapa.github.io/about.md

 ## About Me

 Working in tech for a decade and a half.
-Currently a tech lead for medium sized platform, but soon I intend to doing freelance consulting again.
+Currently a tech lead for medium sized platform, but soon I intend to return to freelance consulting after a parental leave.

-Having and LLM as a helper when learning and coding has made it fun and feasible to get some decent progress in the small amount of time that I have as a father of two lively girls.
+Having an LLM as a helper when learning and coding has made it fun and feasible to get some decent progress done in the small amount of time that I have as a father of two lively girls.

 Currently doing a computer graphics renderer using GPUs, focused on fractals, in Kotlin.
 Cause it's fun and I want to learn Kotlin.
 Also some other personal FE projects.